January 2022 Review

-We are aware of at least three reports in January 2021 concerning a gun death:
+We are not aware of any reports in January 2022 concerning gun deaths.

-We are aware of at least two inquest reports in January 2021 relating to gun deaths:
+We are not aware of any reports in January 2022 relating to gun death inquests.

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least five reports in January 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:
+We are aware of four reports in January 2022 that we believe to relate to the above:

-We are aware of at least three reports in January 2021 that relate to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least two reports in January 2022 that we believe to relate to the above:

-We note at least nine reports involving the use of police Tasers including:
+We note at least twelve reports involving the use of police Tasers, including:

 Animal Death and Injury

-We are aware of at least six reports in January 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least three reports in January 2022 of animal cruelty and/or death involving a gun: